 Lake Manatee State Park is only 15 miles east of Bradenton, Florida, on State Road 64.

-The natural beauty of the quaint Lake Manatee State Park brings in several different species of wildlife.
-Some of the viewings have been bobcat, deer, quail, and gopher tortoises.
+The quaint Lake Manatee State Park’s natural beauty brings in several species of wildlife.
+Some of the viewings have been bobcats, deer, quail, and gopher tortoises.
 Despite its name, visitors will not see any manatees at the park because a dam blocks manatees from accessing the lake.

 Lake Manatee State Park Camping